SeldonIO/seldon-core/docs-gb/installation/learning-environment/self-hosted-kafka.md

 ---
-description: Integrate self-hosted Kafka with Seldon Core 2.
+description: Learn how to set up a self-hosted Kafka cluster for Seldon Core in development and learning environments.
 ---
 # Self-hosted Kafka